 Digestion

 The small intestine is a tube-like structure that absorbs nutrients from the food.
-The liver too, produces bile that is stored in the gallbladder.
-The bile is sent through the duodenum to the small intestine, so as to break down fat.
+The liver produces bile, which is stored in the gallbladder.
+The bile is sent through the duodenum to the small intestine to break down fat.
 The pancreas also produces some digestive juices.
-The food is sent to the large intestine, through the cecum.
-As compared to other parts of the digestive system of a snake, the large intestine is the least muscular and thin-walled structure.
-The large intestine ends in the rectum, which, in turn, opens up to the cloaca that leads to the opening outside the body.
-Everything, except the claws and hair of the prey, is digested by snakes.
+The food is sent to the large intestine through the cecum.
+Compared to other parts of the snake's digestive system, the large intestine is the least muscular and has the thinnest walls.
+The large intestine ends in the rectum, which opens up to the cloaca, the single opening that leads to the outside of the body.
+Everything except the claws and hair of the prey is digested by snakes.

 Factors that Affect Digestion